almhdy24/RenderEase/README.md

 First Render ~18ms -
 Cached Render ~0.3ms 56x faster ⚡
 Memory Usage < 5MB Minimal footprint
   Components 0.1ms each Highly efficient

   ---

   💡 Why Choose RenderEase?

   · Simplicity: Clean syntax that's easy to learn and use · Performance: 56x faster with caching enabled
   · Security: Built-in HTML escaping and XSS protection · Flexibility: Component system for reusable code
   · Lightweight: No dependencies, minimal overhead
   · Professional: PSR-4 architecture, proper interfaces

   ---

   📞 Support

   If you have any questions or need help, please:

   1. Check the Examples directory
   2. Open an Issue
   3. Email: almhdybdallh24@gmail.com

   ---

   RenderEase - Making PHP templating simple, fast, and secure! 🚀

+  ---
+  > **⚠️ Alpha Release**: This is v0.0.1-alpha - APIs may change, and there may be undiscovered issues.
+Not recommended for production use yet.